Deaadman/UniversalTweaks/PatchNotes.md

 	- `Panel_MainMenu.Initialize`
 		- This patch checks to see whether the user has `Wintermute` or `TFTFT` installed, if not it calls a custom `RemoveMainMenuItem()` method.
 		- This method iterates through all menu items, and finds the types specified.
 Once found, it removes them and refreshes the menu.
+	- `Panel_HUD.Initialize`
+		- This calls adds the `DisplayMetrics` class as a component to the `Panel_HUD` gameobject.
+		- Then calls the `Initialize` method from the `DisplayMetrics` class to setup all the gameobjects and labels.
 <br></br>
 - Added a `TweaksWater.cs` script.
 	- This contains a `WaterSource.Deserialize` harmony patch which sets the `m_CurrentLiquidQuality` to `NonPotable` on any WaterSource component.